Alejoboga20/interview-prep/grokking-data-structures/12-dict-hash-tables/README.md

 - **Quadratic Probing**: In quadratic probing, we probe the cells in a quadratic order, starting from the cell where the key was hashed. `p(k,i) = (h(k) + a*i + b*i2) % m`

 Compared to chaining, open addressing has one main advantage—you don’t waste memory for the linked lists, and you need only minimal overhead for the array.

+## Recap

+- The dictionary is an abstract data type for a container that stores elements that can later be searched (or deleted) by key.
+Dictionaries are used everywhere, from routers to key-value databases.

+- We can use several of the data structures discussed in this book to implement a dictionary ADT, but balanced binary search trees are the ones that guarantee the best performance over all operations.

+- An implementation using hash tables offers the best average performance for insert, search, and delete.

+- A direct-access table is an array where each key (integer element) k is stored at index k, making search-by-value as fast as constant time.
+Non-integer elements are first converted to integers by extracting a unique ID.
+Direct-access tables are impractically large.

+- A hash table is a special version of an array, where the index of an (integer) element is returned by a special function called a hash function.
+Hash tables can be much smaller than the range of values stored, making them more practical than direct-access tables.

+- Since the range of keys of a hash table can be larger than the number of cells in the table, we can’t avoid conflicts, that is, two keys mapping to the same array cell.

+- Conflicts can be resolved through chaining or open addressing.

+- In chaining, each table cell references a linked list where the elements are stored.
+These tables can grow indefinitely.

+- In open addressing, a different permutation of the table’s indexes corresponds to each key.
+If on insert we find that the first index is already taken, then we try the second one, and so on—similarly with search.

+- Hash tables with open addressing can’t store more elements than the number of cells.
+They make deleting elements complicated, and their performance degrades with the filling ratio.
+Thus, they are rarely used.

+- The average running time of insertion, search, and deletion for hash tables is constant time.
+The worst-case performance, however, is linear time.

+- If the hash function used is deterministic or easily guessed by an attacker, it is possible to design a sequence of keys that will cause the hash table to perform very poorly.
+This originated a vulnerability in servers written in several programming languages, including Perl, PHP, Python, Ruby, Java, and JavaScript.